dominickpastore/pymd4c/docs/pure_parsing.rst

 PyMD4C provides a more object-oriented wrapper for :class:`~md4c.GenericParser` for applications which might find that useful: the :class:`~md4c.ParserObject` class.
-This is an abstract base class that defines the five callbacks as member functions.
+This is a base class that defines the five callbacks as member functions.

 To use it, define a subclass that overrides the callback methods as necessary.